hihipy/decode-for-humans/README.md

 **Turn code into plain English, for the people who don't speak it.**

-`decode-for-humans` reads source code files and explains what they do in clear, jargon-free language that anyone can follow, no programming knowledge required.
+Decode for Humans reads source code files and explains what they do in clear, jargon-free language that anyone can follow, no programming knowledge required.
 It produces a clean **Markdown** and **plain-text** explanation you can open, share, or paste straight into a document.